gitlabhq/gitlab-ci/doc/builds_configuration/docker.md

   allowed_services = ["*"]
 ```

-**It the feature is not enabled, or image isn't allowed error message will be print build log.**
+**It the feature is not enabled, or image isn't allowed the error message will be put into the build log.**

 ### How it works?
 1. Create any service container: `mysql`, `postgresql`, `mongodb`, `redis`.